Weight Training for Seniors - Exercises and Safety Tips

 - The back

 Getting into a moderate weight training routine helps your body build powerful bones and muscles.
-It's crucial, however, to ensure you are working out safely and healthily.
+It's crucial, however, to ensure you are taking all safety precautions for lifting weights.
 Pushing yourself too hard can lead to strains and muscle injuries.

 Medical professionals and trainers agree that healthy older adults should incorporate strength training into their exercise routine two to three times per week.
 Weight training more than four times a week can be too much for the body to handle.